luca-heltai/gmsh-dealii-interface/PLAN.md

 - [ ] read the `.msh` files with gmsh using the existing gmsh API in dealii separately in each process
 - [ ] merge the meshes in each process using the existing gmsh API
-- [ ] write a code that generates a parallel::fullydistributed::Triangulation from the merged mesh
+- [ ] write a code that generates a parallel::fullydistributed::Triangulation from the merged mesh -- find out ghost cells which mpi share and also try to update it with ghost cells for completion